The Pristine Inner Galaxy Survey (PIGS) X. Probing the early chemical evolution of the Sagittarius dwarf galaxy with carbon abundances: On the RV distribution

 \subsection{Internal and external mechanisms in play}

 Various internal and external mechanisms can affect the chemo-dynamical properties of a system.
 For instance, the internal morphology can play a role.
-In this regard, a dynamically hotter MP and a colder MR population with weak rotation has been proposed to indicate the presence of a metal-rich thick and rotating disc or bar surrounded by a more dispersed and metal-poor stellar halo in Sgr \citep[][]{Mayer01,Sanchez10,Kazantzidis11,delPino21,Carlberg22,Minelli23,Lokas24}.
+In this regard, a dynamically hotter MP and a colder MR population with weak rotation has been proposed to indicate the presence of a metal-rich thick and rotating disc or bar surrounded by a more dispersed and metal-poor stellar halo in Sgr \citep[][]{Mayer01,Sanchez10,Kazantzidis11,delPino21,Carlberg22,Minelli23,Lokas24}. {Both observations and simulations suggest that the rotating bar should have a length of $2-2.5\kpc$ \citep{delPino21,Lokas24}, which correspond to an elliptical radius of $0.8-1.0 \rm{r_h}$.
+As shown in Figure~\ref{Fig:hist}, the majority of the stars from both APOGEE and PIGS lies within 1 half-light radius.
 The presence of such a rotating disc/bar would also explain some chemo-dynamical properties of the stellar streams associated with Sgr \citep{Penarrubia10,Oria22,Carlberg22}.
 The fact that the MR population, either in the inner or in the outer regions, has a lower velocity dispersion and a lower systemic RV than the MP supports the idea that these two groups populate two different structures, such as a ``disc/bar'' and a stellar ``halo'' of Sgr.
 If so, projection effects on the bar are another ingredient explaining the different systemic RV from the MP group.

 Additionally, outside-in star formation has been proposed as one mechanism to explain the different spatial and kinematical properties between MP and MR populations in DGs, such as the gradient in the velocity dispersion \citep[\eg][]{Tolstoy04, Battaglia06, Battaglia08b, Zhang12, Hidalgo13, BenitezLlambay16, Revaz18, Sestito23scl, Sestito23Umi, Tolstoy23}.
 In this scenario, the oldest MP population would form spatially everywhere in the system, and their supernovae would enrich the ISM.
 Then some of the gas might have sunk to the inner region with time, forming younger and more metal-rich stars that are more gravitationally bound to the system.
 As a result of this, the MP population would be more spatially extended and kinematically hotter than the MR one, with the latter being confined mostly to the inner regions with a lower velocity dispersion.